-If you make changes to the virtual host configuration, click "Save" to save virtual host configuration.
-The web pages go into the folder:
+If you make changes to the virtual host configuration, click "Save" to save the Virtual Host configuration.
+The web pages go into the folder (which is automatically created):

 /Library/Tenon/WebServer/WebSites/www.your-domain.com

 For now, you're all set!